Hoopaugi/Message-Board/plan.md

 Bob is able to view the threads and comments, but without an account, he is unable to create new threads or to comment.

-After bob registers a new account and logs in, he is able to start new threads on the boards, and to leave comments.
+After bob registers a new account and logs in, he is able to start new threads on the boards, and to leave comments in threads.

 At this point, all content posted by users is text only.

+#### Features

+- Frontpage, Board & Thread pages
+- User registration and authentication
+- Ability to leave comments and to create threads

-### 3.2 Phase 1 - Content moderation by the users
+### 3.2 Phase 2 - Content moderation by the users

 Bob is able to edit and remove his own comments and threads.
 When a comment is removed, it's content is no longer shown to users, and is instead replaced with a message telling others that "the comment was removed by the user"

 When a thread is deleted, only the title and content of the thread are removed.
 Any comments on the thread will stay.

 Bob is able to hide threads, individual comments and comments by users in a thread.
 Hiding comments by an user is thread specific, and other comments made by the same user on other threads will be shown to Bob.
 The content of a hidden comment will be replaced with a text "Comment hidden by user".
 A hidden thread will have it's content and title replaced with a text "Hidden by user" on pages showing a slim version of a thread.

+#### Features

+- Users can delete their own comments and threads
+- Users can hide individual comments, comments by an user in a thread, and threads

 ## 4. Database